-Your event can be a small gathering of friends or family, or a community event for hundreds of visitors—or anything in between.
-The size, location, and agenda are for you to determine, based on your interests and expertise, the interests and needs of your audience, and the resources you have available.
+Your event can be a small gathering of friends or family, an online program for hundreds of visitors — or anything in between.
+The size, location, and agenda are for you to determine, based on public health guidance in your area, your interests and expertise, the interests and needs of your audience, and the resources you have available.

 Though we encourage everyone to participate in International Observe the Moon Night on a specific date each year, we understand that this date may not work for everyone.
 You are welcome to host your event on a different day.
-The main objectives are for you and your audience to look at the Moon, learn about the Moon, and to celebrate lunar science, exploration, as well as personal and cultural connections to our nearest celestial neighbor.
+The main objectives are for you and your audience to observe and learn about the Moon as well as celebrate your personal and cultural connections to our nearest celestial neighbor.

 How to Host an Event in 8 Easy Steps